Growth of automorphisms of virtually special groups: Growth of general automorphisms

-In the previous subsection, we have shown that automorphisms of special groups either grow sub-polynomially or are docile (\Cref{defn:tame_aut}).
-We can now use this to characterise all growth rates that are faster than the singular growth rate.
+In the previous subsection, we have shown that automorphisms of special groups are either sub-polynomial or docile.
+We can now use this information to reduce the study of the top growth rate to singular and quadratically hanging subgroups (\Cref{prop:pure_above_osing}).